Pupil Behaviour and Discipline Policy

 Monitoring and review

-The Head teacher monitors the effectiveness of this policy on a regular basis.
+The head teacher monitors the effectiveness of this policy on a regular basis.
 She also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.

 It is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
-The governing body will pay particular attention to matters of racial equality; it will seeks to ensure that the school abides by Equality Duty Framework and that no child is treated unfairly because of race, ethnic background or disability.
+The governing body will pay particular attention to matters of racial equality; it will seek to ensure that the school abides by the Equality Duty Framework and that no child is treated unfairly because of race, ethnic background or disability.

 The governing body reviews this policy every two years.
 The governors may, however, review the policy earlier than this if the government introduces new regulations, or if the governing body receives recommendations on how the policy might be improved.